-No portion of the candidacy examination may be scheduled for a student who has not completed the minimum course requirements for the Ph.D. (including the completion of the three required seminar papers).
+No portion of the candidacy examination may be scheduled for a student who has not completed the minimum course requirements for the Ph.D. (including the completion of the three required seminar papers, each of which is documented with a Seminar Paper Form).